Skip to main content

 Known Limitations

-• Shell tests assume Unix-like environment (Windows may need adjustments)
+• Shell tests assume Unix-like environment (Windows may need adjustments for path separators and command syntax)

 • File system modification detection requires proper integration with FileSystemService

-• Only shell resource type is currently provided; custom resources can be implemented
+• Only shell resource type is currently provided; custom resource types can be implemented by implementing the TestingResource interface

 Dependencies